dymmond/edgy/docs/queries/prefetch.md

 ### Parameters

-To make the [Prefetch](#prefetch) work properly some parameters are needed to make sure it runs
+To make the [Prefetch](#prefetch) work properly some parameters are needed to make sure it runs smoothly:
-smootly:

 * **related_name** - The [related_name](./related-name.md) type of query to perform.
 * **to_attr** - The name of the new attribute in the model being queried where the results will be stored.
 * **queryset** (Optional) - Additional queryset for the type of query being made.

 ### Special attention